Skip to main content

 Radiation therapy uses high-energy rays (such as x-rays) or radioactive particles to kill cancer cells.

-External beam radiation therapy uses a machine that delivers a beam of radiation to a specific part of the body.
+External beam radiation therapy uses a machine to deliver a beam of radiation to a specific part of the body.
+In general, radiation to the abdomen is avoided as it may cause severe side effects.

 Some common side effects of radiation therapy include: